sahlaysta/shtookacollection/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-The code for FLAC audio file decoding used by this library is obtained from Project Nayuki.<br>
+The code for FLAC audio file decoding used by this library is obtained from Project Nayuki, distributed under the GNU General Public License v3.0<br>
 Copyright (c) Project Nayuki https://www.nayuki.io/page/flac-library-java